If your ex acts they they want to get close but holds back and is sometimes hot and cold, they’re mostly likely a fearful avoidant.

 What to expect when trying to attract back a fearful avoidant

 This mixed signals and confusing behaviour have an origin.
-Dr. Mary Ainsworth, a British psychoanalyst and colleague of John Bowlby, the pioneer of attachment theory conducted a test was to measure the reunion behaviour of child and caregiver.
+Dr. Mary Ainsworth, an American-Canadian psychoanalyst and colleague of John Bowlby, the pioneer of attachment theory conducted a test was to measure the reunion behaviour of child and caregiver.
 In the test, parents were told to leave the room and then come back, leave a second time then come back again.

 Dr. Ainsworth found that a child with a fearful avoidant or disorganized attachment expresses odd or ambivalent behavior toward the parent, (i.e. first running up to them, then immediately pulling away, perhaps even running away from the parent, curling up in a ball or hitting the parent.)
 The child’s first impulse may be to seek comfort from the parent, but as they get near the parent, they feel afraid to be in their proximity, demonstrating their disorganized adaption.